MatthewReid854/reliability/docs/Stress-strain and strain-life.rst

 .. note:: This module is currently in development.
 The following documentation is correct, however, the most recent version of ``reliability`` on PyPI will not contain this module until Dec 2018.

-In the strain-life method of fatigue analysis, the elastic and plastic deformation of the material is used to determine how many cycles before failure.
-In this context, failure is defined as the formation of a small crack (typically 1mm) so the geometry of the material need not be considered provided the material peoperties have been accurately measured using a stress-strain test.
-This section of the documentation contains three functions which are useful in strain-life analysis.
+In the strain-life method of fatigue analysis, the elastic and plastic deformation of the material is used to determine how many cycles the material will last before failure.
+In this context, failure is defined as the formation of a small crack (typically 1mm) so the geometry of the material does not need to be considered provided the material peoperties have been accurately measured using a stress-strain test.
+This section of the documentation describes three functions which are useful in strain-life analysis.
 The first of these is useful to fit the stress-strain and strain-life models to available data, thereby providing the material properties.
-The second function is a diagram of the relationship between stress and strain during cyclic fatigue which shows the hysteresis loop and finds the min/max stress and strain.
-The third function produced the strain-life diagram and the equations for this diagram are used for calculating the number of cycles to failure.
+The second function is a diagram of the relationship between stress and strain during cyclic fatigue which shows the hysteresis loop and finds the min and max stress and strain.
+The third function produces the strain-life diagram and the equations for this diagram are used for calculating the number of cycles to failure.
 Further detail is available below for each of the respective functions.

 Stress-Strain and Strain-Life parameter estimation
 --------------------------------------------------